-Students age 60 and older who are Maryland residents may take classes on a graded or audit basis at FCC if they register starting July 29, 2023 for Fall 2023 semester.
+Students age 60 and older who are Maryland residents may take classes on a graded or audit basis at FCC if they register starting December 13, 2023 for spring 2024 semester.
 Students receiving this Tuition Benefit must meet all the required course prerequisites.
 Students must pay fees.
 See the Tuition & Fees on page 2 for an explanation of fees and payment due dates.
 You can register before this date to reserve space, but you will have to pay full tuition and will not be eligible for the tuition-free benefit.
 There is no waiver of fees.